qiime2/q2-fmt/book/q2_fmt_book/tutorial/tutorial.md

 --------------------
 description: Assessing Engraftment following an Auto-FMT using Amplicon Data.
-This tutorial was based on the publically available data from Taur et al. 2018
+This tutorial was based on the publically available data from Taur et al. 2018.
+author: Chloe Herman
+thumbnail: _images/engraftment-extent.png
 --------------------
 # Assessing engraftment extent with q2-FMT
 (exploring-the-data)=